GoogleCloudPlatform/endpoints-codelab-android/README.md

 > * you have to build the module first to bring in all the dependencies (such as the App Engine SDK).
 Simply **Build > Make module 'todoTxtBackend'**.

-Once the development app server has started you should see this log message  :
+Once the development app server has started you should see this log message:

 ```
 INFO: Module instance default is running at http://localhost:8080/